Inspector General’s Statement on the Department’s Major Management and Performance Challenges

 The primary goals of the Department’s discipline process include accountability, fairness, and affirmation of core values for all employees, including those in leadership positions.
 The Department acknowledges that combatting a toxic workplace starts at the top; holding leadership accountable is key to maintaining a productive and mission-focused workplace.
 The Secretary’s One Team, One Mission Ethos for the Department promotes a culture of accountability at all levels.
 The Conduct, Suitability, and Discipline (CSD) division of the Office of Employee Relations manages the Department’s discipline program with the goal that employees throughout the ranks understand and adhere to the highest standards of conduct and professionalism.

 To advance these goals, CSD continues to manage an average of 350 cases for possible action per year from investigative offices and bureaus.
-CSD works closely with the Bureau of Diplomatic Security, Office of Civil Rights, Office of the Inspector General, Office of the Legal Adviser’s Office of Employment Law, bureau executive offices, other HR offices, and the Drug Free Workplace administrator, in the management of the discipline program.
+CSD works closely with the Bureau of Diplomatic Security, Office of Civil Rights, Office of the Inspector General, Office of the Legal Adviser’s Office of Employment Law, bureau executive offices, other GTM offices, and the Drug Free Workplace administrator, in the management of the discipline program.
 The Manager Support Unit of the Office of Employee Relations also works to educate and support managers and employees in preventing or addressing misconduct at all levels before it affects the efficiency of the Service, and to ensure that employees are free from harassment in the workplace.

 7. Promoting Accountability Through Internal Coordination and Clear Lines of Authority

-The Department acknowledges that clear lines of authority are necessary for ensuring that the Department is able to hold decision makers accountable.
+The Department acknowledges that clear lines of authority are necessary for ensuring that the Department is able to hold decision-makers accountable.
 It also recognizes that an organization as diffuse and diverse in mission as the Department requires a great deal of coordination between internal and external partners.
 Through the Enterprise Governance Board process, the Department is breaking down siloes and raising cross-cutting issues to the Department’s highest levels.

 As described in this report’s section called Departmental Governance, the Department tracks audit material weaknesses as well as other requirements of the Federal Manager’s Financial Integrity Act of 1982 (FMFIA).
 Below is management’s summary of these matters as required by OMB Circular A-136, Financial Reporting Requirements, revised.